 What is Hacktoberfest ?

 Hacktoberfest is a month-long virtual programming festival held annually to celebrate open source contributions.
+If you are totally new to the open source world, I would highly recommend reading What’s Open Source Software + How It Makes Money 2022 that goes into explaining history, objectives, adavantages and disadvantages of running open source software.
 Last year during the month of October 2019, a developer who creates a minimum of 5 pull requests on Github is eligible for a free T-Shirt!

 Why ?
 As a developer, I have used multiple open-source libraries in my life for professional and personal use.
 I feel this is somehow the best way to give back to my community of developers. .
 It might be intimidating at first but once you start your journey there’s no looking back.
 Hacktoberfest is a perfect opportunity to break this barrier and enter the world of open source.
 You don’t have to be an expert in programming.
 Anything can be considered as a contribution right from creating a new issue, bug fix, suggesting improvement and documentation change which helps enhance open source platform.

 To get started, signup for Hacktoberfest 2020.
 Its Preptember time, so learn how to make some pull requests before you get started.
 You could follow a hands-on tutorial on Github to help you get started.

 Translation: “A journey of a thousand miles begins with a single step”

 The best way to contribute to any open source project is to look at libraries and projects that you use.
 This is usually a great way to dive into the open-source world because you have knowledge about the product and possibly know about the areas to improve on.
 You could try and patch a small bug, update documentation if it is outdated and possibly file a new issue suggesting them about the next big change

 If you are thinking, “Great!
 Let’s create the next big thing in React or AngularJS” for individuals starting the first time, a project like that might be a little daunting.
 I recommend looking for labels like